OpenAcousticDevices/AudioMoth-USB-Microphone-Cmd/README.md

 > sh AudioMothUSBMicrophoneBuild1.0.0.sh
 ```

 The Linux version will copy a pre-compiled executable to /usr/local/bin while the Raspberry Pi will compile the executable from source code and then copy it to /usr/local/bin.
-Both versions will prompt for the user password in order to complete the copy.
+Both versions will prompt for the user password to complete the copy.
 ​
 The Linux and Raspberry Pi shell scripts can also be downloaded directly from the command line with:
 ​